JadeCong/JadeCong.github.io/contents/talks/example_talk.md

 ## Example Talk

-Example talk is a page for posting a real page related to talk which will be published.
+Example talk is a post-type post related to talk which will be published.